ietf-wg-cellar/ebml-specification/specification.markdown

 EBML Element Type | Signed Integer :-----------------|:--------------
 Endianness        | Big-endian
+Length            | A Signed Integer Element MUST declare a length that is no greater than 8 octets.
+If the EBML Element is not defined to have a `default` value, then a Signed Integer Element with a zero-octet length represents an integer value of zero.
 Definition        | A Signed Integer stores an integer (meaning that it can be written without a fractional component) which may be negative, positive, or zero.
+Signed Integers MUST be stored with two's complement notation with the leftmost bit being the sign bit.
 Because EBML limits Signed Integers to 8 octets in length a Signed Element may store a number from −9,223,372,036,854,775,808 to +9,223,372,036,854,775,807.
-Length            | A Signed Integer Element MUST declare a length that is no greater than 8 octets.
-If the EBML Element is not defined to have a `default` value, then a Signed Integer Element with a zero-octet length represents an integer value of zero.

 EBML Element Type | Unsigned Integer :-----------------|:-----------------